-While puberty’s puppet shadow fantasied about attractive boys, I was boy shy.
-I avoided them even if they tried to talk to me, embarrassed of my back ground, full lips, big teeth, skinny body and enlarged breasts.
+During puberty I romantically fantasied but was boy shy and avoided contact with them.
+I was embarrassed of being Asian and my back ground, full lips, big teeth, skinny body and enlarged breasts.
 If they tried to talk, I assumed it was because of these plus my long neck.
 They wanted to mock me.
 My siblings already assured me I was ugly.
 I didn’t need additional reminders.

-Then again attending an all-girls school meant there just weren’t that many boys I met.
-My good grades, ability to cook and sew, helping run the house I had my self-assurance niche.
-I was better than others if not beautiful.
-I wouldn’t degrade myself to seek their attention.
-I didn’t need physical contact.
-Their image or a movie scene was sufficient in the shower.
+Attending an all-girls Catholic school at Notre Dame made avoidence easy.
+My good grades, ability to cook and sew, helping run the house were sufficent to give me self-assurance I was better than others if not beautiful.
+I didn’t need physical contact with boys, romantic movie scenes were sufficient.

 Mom and I rode the bus to her work and my school in the morning.
-We caught the bus at 7:15 AM and rode back together in the afternoon if we met at the downtown bus stop.
-Public transit back then was not just for losers but in hindsight perhaps I just assumed Mom and I were not losers.
+We caught the 7:15 AM at a stop on Story Road, a couple blocks from the house.
+We rode back together in the afternoon if we met at the downtown bus stop.
+Public transit back then was not just for losers but in hindsight perhaps I just incorrectly assumed Mom and I weren't losers.

-On a cold January afternoon in 1966, we walked the 2 blocks home from our Story Road bus stop.
-Just before our house I met my future husband.
+On a cold January afternoon in 1966, we walked home together about 4 PM from our Story Road bus stop.
+Nest door to our house I met my future husband.
 He was 21, I, 16.

-His family, in a step down, had recently moved next door.
+His family, in a step down, had just moved in.
 They were white.
-On his driveway, he was washing his car, a 1957 Chevy hardtop.
-As Mom and I passed, he looked up, a wash rag in his hand, the hose in the other and smiled openly.
-I assumed his smile was a smirk about us being Asians or my appearance and pretended not to notice him.
+He was washing his car, a 1957 Chevy hardtop, on his driveway.
+As Mom and I passed, he looked up, a wash rag in one hand a hose gurgling water in the other and smiled openly.
+I assumed his smile was a smirk about us being Asians or my looks and pretended not to notice him.
 Mom smiled back.

 The next day, walking home alone from the bus stop, I saw him on his front porch.
 It was again a blustery cold January day.
 A few discarded Christmas trees lay along the curb waiting for pickup.
 I wore a hand knitted sweater over my school uniform blouse.
-As I approached I shifted my books and Pee Che folder in front for defense.
-I pretended not to see him and hoped to pass unmolested.
+As I approached, I shifted my books and Pee Che folder in front for a better defense and pretended not to see him.
+I hoped to pass unmolested.

 Instead, when nearing his house, he boldly stepped on the sidewalk, blocked my path and asked when I tried to pass.